Examples of Calculated Measures

 Step 1: Create two formula fields using the Sales (Ordered) dataset

-To calculate the year over year variance, you need to split the sales amount into two separate fields in the dataset.
-You can create the two following formula fields:
+To calculate year-over-year variance, you'll need to split the sales amount into two fields in the dataset.
+You can create these two formula fields:

-• Amount LYTD - The Amount Last Year to Date field returns the sales amounts from all of last year up until today's date.
+• Amount LYTD - The Amount Last Year to Date field shows sales amounts from all of last year up to today.

-• Amount TYTD - The Amount This Year to Date field returns the sales amounts for transactions created from the beginning of this year to today's date.
+• Amount TYTD - The Amount This Year to Date field shows sales amounts for transactions from the start of this year to today.

 To copy and paste the formulas, see Calculating Amounts for Relative Date Ranges.